Dog fighting in the United States: Stolen pets: bait animals

-In addition to the fate which awaits fighters or even dogs likely to become fighters, often "bait" animals are used to test a dog's fighting instinct, with the use of "Adoption Wanted" or "Good Home Needed" posters to track their bait, which is used in the training for these "fighters".
+In addition to the fate which awaits fighters, or even dogs likely to become fighters, "bait" animals are often used to test a dog's fighting instinct, with the use of "Adoption Wanted" or "Good Home Needed" posters to track their bait, which is used in the training for these "fighters".
 The bait is mauled or killed in the process.
 Often, bait animals are stolen pets, as officials with the Sheriff's Department in Pima County, Arizona say they were shocked to discover a few years ago, according to a story by National Geographic News.
 According to news reports compiled by the National Humane Society, the muzzles of bait dogs are wrapped with duct tape to prevent them from injuring dogs being trained for fighting.
 Some bait animals have been recovered with their teeth ground down to the gums to render them helpless against fighting dogs.
 Other animals, such as cats and rabbits, are also reported to be used as bait for fighting dogs.
 Experts have said small dogs, kittens, and rabbits are more at risk of being stolen for bait than larger animals.

 National Geographic noted that there are no statistics on how many pets are taken and used as bait by dog fighting rings each year.
 Patricia Wagner, head of the National Illegal Animal Fighting Task Force for the Humane Society of the United States, offered the statement "I think every state has a problem with it, whether they know it or not."